-Position: Chairman - Independent and Non-Executive (appointed as Director 4 October 2007 and as Chairman 16 December 2010)
+Dr Martin Blake MBBS,FRANZCR, Position: Chairman - Independent and Non-Executive (appointed as Director 4 October 2007 and as Chairman 16 December 2010)

-GAICD Experience: Dr Blake is a Radiologist and Nuclear Physician and brings significant technical and industry experience to Resonance Health.
+FAANMS, MBA, GAICD Experience: Dr Blake is a Radiologist and Nuclear Physician and brings significant technical and industry experience to Resonance Health.
+Dr Blake received FAANMS as a post nominal in recognition of his Nuclear Medicine Specialist training undertaken in 1994 & 1995.

 He has been a Partner of Perth Radiological Clinic since 1997 and is currently the Chairman of that Company.

 Dr Blake has an MBA from Melbourne University, is a Graduate of the Australian Institute of Company Directors and holds directorships on a number of private Company boards.

 Other current directorships:

 None

 Former directorships in last 3 years:

 None

 Special responsibilities:

 Chairman of the Audit Committee

-Chairman of the Remuneration Committee (from 16 December 2010)
+Chairman of the Remuneration Committee

 Ms Liza Dunne Position: Managing Director - Executive (appointed 23 October 2008)

 B.Bus, GDipAppFin, GAICD Experience: Ms Dunne joined Resonance Health in October 2003 and has been actively involved in all aspects of the business including business development, commercialisation of FerriScan, developing alliances with pharmaceutical industry partners and obtaining regulatory approval in various countries.

 Ms Dunne has in depth experience in senior positions across industry.
 She worked for IBM for eleven years in financial, marketing and management positions and spent five years with KPMG Consulting working across a broad spectrum of industry and project areas that focused on improved business processes and implementation of new technology.

 Ms Dunne holds a Business Degree, a Graduate Diploma in Applied Finance and is a Graduate of the Australian Institute of Company Directors.

 Other current directorships:

-None

-None

-Former directorships in last 3 years:
+Other current directorships: